epowell101/openebs-docs/docs/backup.md

 ---
 ------

-This document contains quick reference of the installation steps for both OpenEBS and heptio Ark which can be used for taking backup of OpenEBS volumes and then restoration of the data whenever it needed.
+This document is a quick reference of the installation steps for both OpenEBS and Heptio Ark which can be used for taking backups of OpenEBS volumes and then restoration of the data.